Hannah Nydahl: Death and legacy

 In 2006 Hannah Nydahl was diagnosed with terminal lung cancer and died three months later.
-Just a few days before Hannah passed away, the Diamond Way Buddhism Foundation purchased a 50 hectare property with historic structures in the German Alps.
+Just a few days before Hannah died, the Diamond Way Buddhism Foundation purchased a 50 hectare property with historic structures in the German Alps.
 The Europe Center is the site of a yearly international meditation summer course where up to 4000 Buddhists from 50 countries participate in empowerments, teachings and meditations.

 She was widely respected for her work, devotion and accomplishments as a Buddhist practitioner.
 A Danish newspaper even referred to her as the "Mother of Buddhism".
 Jørn Borup, Department of Study of Religion at University of Aarhus said: "The most lasting influence on the Buddhist practice scene in Denmark was triggered by Ole and Hannah Nydahl backpacking in the spiritual East during their honeymoon in Nepal in 1968."

 A documentary about Hannah Nydahl, titled Hannah: Buddhism's Untold Story, was screened for the first time at the ARPA International Film Festival (held at the Egyptian Theatre in Los Angeles) on 15 September 2014 where it won the audience award for Best Documentary.
 The film was later screened around the world, including at various festivals where it won further awards, and has received positive reviews from film critics.
 It is now available on Netflix and Amazon in North America.